 - You can follow up in a more courteous manner.
 It’s fairly uncommon for you to need to follow up on a cold email.
 People are busy, and it’s easy to let a message slide through the cracks, even if the receiver intended to react.
 It’s simpler to follow up in a courteous manner with an email than it is to phone someone numerous times.
 Even if you’re persistent, you’re letting them know that you value their time.

-Because technology and convenience are crucial, cold emailing may be one of the greatest ways to contact people for jobs.
+Because technology and convenience are crucial, cold emailing may be one of the greatest ways to contact people for your dream job.

 Some of the advantages of sending cold emails are listed below: